jlk1975/jlk1975.github.io/content/posts/PrometheusOverview.md

 * PromQL - Prometheus’s query language
 * Read-only query language
 *  Allows aggregation across any of the labels stored in it’s time series data.
+* Stores metrics on memory and local disk, runs on single server nodes, not a cluster.
+* Has it's own alert manager.
+*